 Graham cracker cake - marshmallow fluff buttercream - chocolate ganache.
 This S'mores Cake lets S'mores lovers dreams come true.

 Preheat oven to 350°F (175°C).
-Line the bottom of two 9" spring pans with parchment paper and set aside.
+Line the bottom and the sides of two 8" baking pans with parchment paper and set aside.

 In a large mixing bowl stir together graham cracker crumbs, sugar, and melted butter just until combined and evenly moist.
 Divide in half and transfer to the prepared baking pans.
 Press the crumbs with the back of a flat-bottomed cup into the bottom of the pan evenly.
 Bake for 10 minutes.
 Set aside.

 Stir graham cracker crumbs, flour, baking powder, and salt in a medium-sized bowl to combine.
 Set aside.

 In a large mixing bowl, using an electric mixer fitted with a paddle or whisk attachment beat butter, oil, and sugar on medium speed until creamy and combined for about 2 minutes.

 Add one egg at the time and mix just to combine after every egg.
 Mix in vanilla to combine.
 Alternately stir in dry ingredients and milk.
 Begin and end with dry ingredients.

 Divide the batter into the two prepared baking pans equally.
 Bake for about 36-41 minutes or until a toothpick in the middle comes out clean.
 Let cool to room temperature.

 In a large mixing bowl, using an electric mixer, whisk butter on medium speed until fluffy for about 2 minutes.
 Mix in powdered sugar until smooth and combined.
 Add marshmallow fluff and mix until combined.
 Add salt to taste (if desired).
 Set aside.